 Ernst & Young have been the Company's External Auditors since November 2009.
-Details regarding the term extension of the lead audit partner for the 2021 financial year are provided in the Directors' Report.
-The rotation of the lead audit partner is scheduled to occur during the first half of FY22.
+Ernst & Young rotated the lead audit partner during the 2022 financial year.

 All non-audit services to be undertaken by the External Auditor require the prior approval of the Chairman of the Audit and Risk Committee.
-Ernst & Young's independence declaration to the Board for the financial year ended 30 June 2021 forms part of the Directors' Report and is set out in the Financial Report section of the Annual Report.
+Ernst & Young's independence declaration to the Board for the financial year ended 30 June 2022 forms part of the Directors' Report and is set out in the Financial Report section of the Annual Report.